Scoofszlo/Tikorgzo/README.md

 # Tikorgzo

-**Tikorgzo** is a TikTok video downloader written in Python that downloads videos in the highest available quality and saves them to your Downloads folder, organized by username.
+**Tikorgzo** is a TikTok video downloader written in Python that downloads videos in the highest available quality (4K, 2K, or 1080p), and saves them to your Downloads folder, organized by username.
 The project utilizes Playwright to obtain download links from the <b>[TikWM](https://www.tikwm.com/)</b> API.
 The project supports both Windows and Linux distributions.

 Some of the key features include: